zbray/notes/New Notes/CSS/notes-css.md

 }
 ```

-This will make the color property of all elements with the class red-heading red.
+This will make the color property of all html elements with the class red-heading red.

 What is a class?